angshenting/scba-techcomm/SCBA_GCoC.md

 Smoking and the consumption of alcoholic beverages of any nature in the playing area are prohibited.
 No player may leave the playing area in order to smoke or consume alcohol before the end of his match.
 Any player or team official smoking or consuming alcohol before, during or after the session in these areas will result in his team being fined 2 VPs, or in the case of pairs events, will result in his partnership being fined 25% of the match points available on a board during the session.
 Constant violation of this regulation will result in the player being prohibited from playing and in the team official not being admitted into the playing area.

 ### 9.2 Mobile Phones and Electronic Devices
-Mobile telephones and electronic devices may not be brought into the playing area and toilets.
-Any player or team official bringing such an item into these areas will result in his team being fined 2 VPs or in the case of pairs events, will result in his partnership being fined 25% of the match points available on a board during the session.
+Mobile telephones and electronic devices may not be used in the playing area and toilets.
+Any player or team official using such an item in these areas will result in his team being fined 2 VPs, or 10 IMPs, or in the case of pairs events, will result in his partnership being fined 25% of the match points available on a board during the session.
 This penalty is mandatory.
 Constant violation of this regulation will result in the player being prohibited from playing and in the team official not being admitted into the playing area.
 The Chief Tournament Director may, at his discretion, prohibit a player from bringing other equipment into the playing area.
-Anyone entering the playing area may be required to comply with procedures put in place by the APBF for the detection of such electronic equipment.
-See also Section 28.1 for restrictions pertaining to spectators.
+Anyone entering the playing area may be required to comply with procedures put in place by SCBA for the detection of such electronic equipment.
 The Chief Tournament Director will arrange for random checks of players and team officials to ensure that there is compliance with these prohibitions.
 Refusal to submit to these checks will bar the individual concerned from the playing area and toilet area for the duration of the match or until such time as the Chief Tournament Director in consultation with the Executive Committee shall decide.

 ## 10. Disqualification from any National Championships
 Should a team, pair or individual play be disqualified as a result of a decision made by the Executive Committee, no refund of the entry fees, either in part or in whole, will be made.

-## 11. Vu-Graph
-All contestants are required to play on Vu-Graph whenever assigned to do so by the President or his designee.
-In the absence of any contrary stipulation, the room from which play is broadcast to the Vu-Graph audience shall be the Open Room.

 ## 12. Media Presentation
 Players are required to participate in any public presentation of matches, interviews etc